hogeschool/Software-Construction/Workshop - CI_CD/04_setup.md

 <br>

-We can fix this a bit by creating a `.coveragec` file that has some data about what to cover and what to omit:
+We can fix this a bit by creating a `.coveragerc` file that has some data about what to cover and what to omit:

 ```ini
 [run]
 omit = test_*
 ```

-Running the command `pytest -v --conv` again, will now give us a cleaner report:
+Running the command `pytest -v --cov` again, will now give us a cleaner report:

 ```shell
 collected 2 items